shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 She nodded.
 “You’ve all done well.
 The emperor will see you now.”

-“You must be Dahfair?”
+“You must be Dhafir?”
 Larkwren knelt in front of her.

 “I am.”
 She presented her hand.